 You will also need to change the blade cartridge every year or so, depending on how often you use it and other variables such as how wiry your stubble is.

-Finally, if you're looking to remove the hair from the top of your head, these electric shavers won't cut it – you need the best hair clippers for that job.
+Finally, if you're looking to remove the hair from the top of your head, these electric shavers won't cut it – you need the best hair clippers for that job – and – if you want to complete your grooming routine then you'll need the best electric toothbrush.

 Especially given that the trend is to shave less nowadays, I now recommend the Braun Series 9 foil shaver over Philips' almost equally impressive efforts.
 If you're a two to three shaves per week guy you will probably prefer this too, as it is slightly better on longer stubble patches.
 That's thanks to the titanium tipped blades that give it its 'gold-painted' appearance.